 As the Council are using a broken spine on which to attach their skeleton cycle network it’s not really any surprise that they have fallen so short in providing an adequate network.

 It’s not even clear what some of the routes are and there seems to be little if any effort made by central Bedfordshire Council to promote the routes, with a lot of guesswork about filling in the gaps between the NCN routes.

 Central Bedfordshire Council have stated publicly in September 2019 that as it is predominantly a rural area they don’t see the bus as an alternative to the car in Central Bedfordshire.
 Many believe they are completely wrong on this and certainly public transport systems in other countries such as Switzerland indicate they are a viable option for areas far more ‘rural’ than Central Bedfordshire.
 As their version of a cycle route seems to be a muddy track and have given no indication that they will invest in a dedicated cycle network it’s not clear what they are doing within their transport policies to address the climate emergency.

 There have been some discussions about ‘Local Cycling and Walking Infrastructure Plans’.
 I understand that Central Bedfordshire Council are drawing up its own plan – I note that they were unsuccessful in obtaining funding to provide technical support for this plan, if indeed they applied for it.
 The Council have yet to consult the public on these plans.

 Dedicated cycle paths must be a major part of an integrated and seamless public transport network.
 These routes must be:

 - adequately surfaced and maintained.

 We are well off the mark in Central Bedfordshire.
-Is there the vision and determination to change?
-On current evidence the answer would have to be a resounding no!
+Is there a vision and determination to change?
+On current evidence, the answer would have to be a resounding no!